 Heikin Ashi (which means “average bar” in Japanese) is a special charting technique that smooths price movement data to filter out market noise.

-Unlike traditional Japanese candlesticks that show the exact open, high, low, and close (OHLC) prices, Heikin Ashi candles use a modified averaging formula to calculate their open and close values (Corporate Finance Institute, n.d.).
-The result is a much cleaner, “smoother” looking price chart that makes it easier to identify the true market trend.
+Unlike traditional Japanese candlesticks that show the exact open, high, low, and close (OHLC) prices, Heikin Ashi candles use a modified averaging formula to calculate their own set of price values (Corporate Finance Institute, n.d.).
+This averaging technique filters out volatile market noise, making it significantly easier for traders to identify the true underlying trend without getting shaken out by minor fluctuations (Investopedia, n.d.).

 Heikin Ashi charts are most effective for trend-following, swing trading, and position trading.
 They help traders stay in a winning trade longer by filtering out the minor, scary pullbacks.